East quad on the Coe College campus

 Interest Rates and Loan Fees

-PLUS loans carry a loan fee that is deducted from the gross loan proceeds.
-The loan fee for PLUS loans with the first disbursement after October 1, 2021 is 4.228%.
+PLUS loans carry a loan fee deducted from the gross loan proceeds.
+The loan fee for PLUS loans is 4.228%.
 For example, the net proceeds on a $10,000 loan would be $9,577.
-Due to federal sequestration, the loan fee is expected to change after October 1, 2022.
+Due to federal sequestration, the loan fee may change after October 1, 2026.

 How to Apply